damienmaguire/Inverter/README.md

 # Inverter
-My version of the Heubner open source electric vehicle motor inverter
+My version of the Heubner open source electric vehicle motor inverter.
+All files in Designspark 8 format.